 mastitis that are not going away in spite of treatment, pain in the nipple area

 during and after breast-feeding, sharp breast pain in between feedings, or

-nipples that look very pink, you may have thrush.
+nipples that look very pink, you may have a yeast infection.
 This condition can also begin

 with a sudden start of pain or burning when breast-feeding has been going well

-If you have thrush symptoms, both your nipples
+If you have yeast infection symptoms, both your nipples

 and your baby's mouth should be checked for thrush.
 Treatment for thrush

 requires that both you and your baby be treated, even if your baby doesn't have